-8 For a detailed discussion on the reasons that led to the creation of a two-tiered sanctions system, see the Thornburgh Report (n 3).
-The Report noted, for example, that problems such as the spike in caseload and their complexity, the increasingly dilatory and aggressive tactics displayed by respondents and the average length of time between case referral and final disposition would make it difficult for the Bank to adjudicate matters that presented credible evidence of corrupt behavior.
-It reasoned that a two-tiered system would permit the Bank to dispose of certain cases without case pendency, while also enhancing due process.
+In 2007, following the issuance of a seminal report of recommendations by former US Attorney General and UN Under-Secretary General Dick Thornburgh, 85 the system was reconfigured as a more formal two-tiered process, which is detailed below.
+The introduction of a two-tier system was driven by an operational need to expedite case resolutions, 86 and to address risks arising during case pendency, while also enhancing due process.
 Among other things, the Bank understood that the decision to publicly list sanctioned entities and individuals could significantly impact those parties.
 The two-tiered process sought to continue to ensure that every sanctions decision was based on sufficient evidence and subject to independent adjudication, while also allowing for expeditious resolution of uncontested cases.